Martin-Idel/library_examples/part3_visibility/explanations.md

 `g++ -std=c++14 -I.. using_shape.cpp -L../shared_class/ -lshape -Wl,-rpath,../shared_class/ -o using_shape.out`

 Note: We can change the implementation of the function draw.
 As long as we don't change the ABI, we can change everything, as the library is only loaded at startup time.

+A lot more symbols get exported with respect to exporting all functions separately.
+Those are for instance vtables, generated functions, etc.

 ## Example 4: Symbol visibility and more complicated class setups